chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/chainguard-enforce-rego-policies.md

 toc: true
 ---

-Chainguard Enforce supports the [Rego Policy Language](https://www.openpolicyagent.org/docs/latest/policy-language/), which is a declarative policy language that is used to evaluate structured input data such as Kubernetes manifests and JSON documents.
+The [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) supports the [Rego Policy Language](https://www.openpolicyagent.org/docs/latest/policy-language/), which is a declarative policy language that is used to evaluate structured input data such as Kubernetes manifests and JSON documents.
 This feature enables users to apply policies that can evaluate Kubernetes admission requests and object metadata to make comprehensive decisions about the workloads that are admitted to their clusters.
-Rego support also enables users to enhance existing cloud-native policies by adding additional software supply chain security checks all within Chainguard Enforce.
+Rego support also enables users to enhance existing cloud-native policies by adding additional software supply chain security checks.

-There are several Rego policy templates that you can customize within the [Chainguard Enforce Policy Catalog](https://console.enforce.dev/policies/catalog).
-If you would like to write one from scratch, or learn more about how to use this format, you can follow this guide.
+If you would like to write a Rego policy from scratch, or learn more about how to use this format, you can follow this guide.

 ## Rego Policy Template

-The [Chainguard Enforce Policy Catalog](https://console.enforce.dev/policies/catalog) includes a blank Rego policy template that you can use to build your own policy.

 ```bash
 # Copyright 2022 Chainguard, Inc.